chill117/lnurl-node/README.md

 _None_

-#### E-notation for integer values
+#### E-notation for number values

-It is possible to pass integers in e-notation.
+It is possible to pass numbers in e-notation.
 For example:
 ```
 pn=1000000&px=5000000
 ```